iterative/dvc.org/static/docs/commands-reference/import-url.md

 ## Example: Detecting remote file changes

 What if that remote file is one which will be updated regularly?
-The project goal might include regenerating some artifact based on the updated data.
+The project goal might include regenerating a data artifact based on the updated data.
 A pipeline can be triggered to re-execute based on a changed external dependency.

 Let us again use the [Getting Started](/doc/get-started) example, in a way which